Achille Starace

-Achille Starace (/it/; 18 August 1889 – 29 April 1945) was a prominent leader of Fascist Italy before and during World War II.
+Achille Starace (/it/; 18 August 1889 – 29 April 1945) was an Italian military officer, politician, and sports manager.
+In his career, he served as the secretary of the National Fascist Party (1931–1939) and the president of the Italian National Olympic Committee (1933–1939), along with being a lieutenant general of the Blackshirts.

 Early life and career

 Starace was born in Gallipoli, province of Lecce, in southern Apulia.
 His father was a wine and oil merchant.

 Starace attended the Lecce Technical Institute and earned a degree in accounting.
 In 1909 he joined the Italian Royal Army and by 1912 had become a second lieutenant (sottotenente) of the Bersaglieri.
 A dedicated bellicist, he entered singlehanded in a brawl with pacifist demonstrators at the Biffi Cafe in Milan in August 1914 and gained quite a reputation by this action.

 Seeing action during World War I, Starace was highly decorated for his service, winning one Silver Medal of Military Valor plus four bronze.
 After the war, he left the army and moved to Trento, where he first came into contact with the growing Fascist movement.
 He also joined the Freemason lodge La Vedetta ("The Sentinel") in Udine in March 1917.

 An ardent nationalist, Starace joined the Fascist movement in Trento in 1920 and quickly became its local political secretary.
 In 1921, his efforts caught the attention of Benito Mussolini, who put Starace in charge of the Fascist organization in Venezia Tridentina.
 In October 1921, Starace became vice-secretary of the National Fascist Party (Partito Nazionale Fascista, or PNF).
 In 1922, Starace participated in the March on Rome, leading a squad of Blackshirts in support of Mussolini.